Opinion: 75 Years On, Remember Hiroshima And Nagasaki. But Remember Toyama Too

 In the privacy of briefing rooms, AAF officials made no bones about the fact that they were targeting residential areas and civilian populations.
 Publicly, however, they went to great pains to cast Japanese cities as singularly military or industrial in composition.

 Toyama is a case in point.
 Although planners highlighted the city's industrial sites, maps distributed to flight crews led directly to the residential city center.
-By dawn, Toyama's schools, shrines, hospitals, and neighborhoods lay in ruins.
+By dawn, Toyama's schools, shrines, hospitals and neighborhoods lay in ruins.
 Left unscathed were the war-related factories just outside the city.

 Carl Spaatz, the commanding general of the newly christened U.S. Strategic Air Forces in the Pacific, handwrote an amendment to a press communique on the bombings of Toyama and three other small cities to emphasize that bombers struck "industrial areas" rather than the entirety of each city.